Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 The SDK allows for tracking in iOS extensions.
 To set up tracking in iOS extensions, you should follow the same setup instructions but initialize the SDK in your extension's `viewDidLoad` method instead from `application:didFinishLaunchingWithOptions:`.

-Here are a couple of things to note:
+There are a couple of things to note:

 - The `viewDidLoad` method gets called every time your extension is opened.
 This means that the SDK's `initializeApiKey` method gets called every single time.
 However, this is okay because it safely ignores calls after the first one.
 You can protect the initialization with something like a `dispatch_once` block.
 - Amplitude's sessions are defined for an app use case.
 Depending on your expected extension use case, you might not want to enable `trackingSessionEvents`, or you may want to extend the `minTimeBetweenSessionsMillis` to be longer than five minutes.
 You should experiment with these two settings to get your desired session definition.